 The first thing a seasoned lawyer looks for with a first-offense DUI charge is whether there was probable cause to stop the vehicle and if there was probable cause for a law enforcement officer to conduct field sobriety tests.
 The lawyer wants to verify whether the officer did everything correctly regarding the procedures for administering the BAC.
 If the officer did not, then an Omaha first-time DUI attorney will motion to have that evidence thrown out.
 Also, when building a defense, the lawyer will determine whether the defendant had a medical condition, or there was an issue with the vehicle, which caused the driver to lose control.

 An Omaha First-Offense DUI Attorney Could Help

 A first-time DUI defendant should know that his or her case can be won.
 It is not necessarily a matter of going in, pleading, and taking whatever the government offers.
 There are many defenses to these cases that people are not aware of regarding their rights and ways to successfully defend a DUI case.
 Fortunately, an Omaha first-offense DUI lawyer has had success in these cases and can help you if you are facing charges.
-Reach out to the Berry Law Firm today and set up a consultation.
+Reach out to the Berry Law today and set up a consultation.